chatally/chatally/apps/docs/src/content/docs/guides/index.md

   .listen();
 ```

 The function `trainNlp` creates a trained NLP module and expects a training corpus at `corpus.json`.
 For this example you can [download a corpus.json](https://raw.githubusercontent.com/axa-group/nlp.js/master/examples/04-qna-web/corpus.json) from nlp.js' Github.
-We integrate nlp.js' logging with ChatAlly's by passing a logger from the application.
+We integrate nlp.js' logging with ChatAlly's by passing a logger from the application to nlp.js.

-The function `nlpjsMiddleware` wraps the nlp.js `process` method in a ChatAlly middleware function.
+The function `nlpjsMiddleware` wraps the nlp.js `Nlp.process(...)` method in a ChatAlly middleware function.

 Now it should be a bit more fun talking to your chatbot.

-## Passing data

-## Error handling

-## Logging
+## Where to go next

+You could now improve your application and change the server to one from the **Servers** section in the sidebar.
+You could add more or different middleware, explore the **Middleware** section in the sidebar.
+[Deploy your application](/guides/deployment), or start writing your own middleware to add any missing piece...